pletzer/firstStepsInViz/README.md

 python scene/coneWithLight.py
 ```

+Questions:
+ * How can I change the colour of the light?
+ * How can add another light?

 ## Understanding grids <a name="grid"></a>

-More likely, your visualizations will involve gridded data so we'll need to understand how grids
-are represented in VTK.
+More likely, your visualizations will involve gridded data so we'll need to understand how grids are represented in VTK.
 The main types of grid are __structured__ and __unstructructed__.
-Structured
-grids have regular topology with arbitrary points.
+Structured grids have regular topology with arbitrary points.
 This means that given a set of indices describing
 a point we can always find the neighbours without additional information beyond the size of the grid.
 Unstructured grids build on top of points and cells and the arrangement can be arbitrary, i.e. one
 has to specify the topology.
-You can mix cells of different types in VTK, for instance hexahedra with
-prisms, lines and points.
-See [http://www.vtk.org/data-model/]
-for a full list of supported cells.
+You can mix cells of different types in VTK, for instance hexahedra with prisms, lines and points.
+See [http://www.vtk.org/data-model/]for a full list of supported cells.
 Naturally, unstructured grids are more flexible than structured grids.
 The latter are however easier to use (and more efficient).

 We'll start with a polar grid represented as a structured grid.